Siriu

 Siriu is a commune in Buzău County, Muntenia, Romania, in the valley of the river Buzău.
-It is composed of five villages: Cașoca, Colțu Pietrii, Gura Siriului, Lunca Jariștei (the commune centre) and Mușcelușa.
+It is composed of five villages: Cașoca, Colțu Pietrii, Gura Siriului, Lunca Jariștei (the commune centre), and Mușcelușa.

 Geography

 Location

 Siriu is located in the north-western part of the county, in the Buzău Mountains, at the Carpathians' curvature, on both sides of the river Buzău.
 The maximum altitude of the Siriu commune exceeds 1400 m.
+The commune is crossed by national road DN10, which starts in the county capital, Buzău, goes over the Buzău Pass, and ends in Brașov.

 The Siriu Dam, constructed between 1982 and 1994 and its artificial lake are located in the commune.
 Lacul Vulturilor is a periglacial lake also located in Siriu.

 Flora and fauna

 In 1972, 10 chamois were brought to Siriu and released in the wilderness of the mountain ranges.
 As of 2007, their number has risen to around 60.
 One of the largest firs in Romania, measuring 62 meters in height and 2.5 meters in diameter, grows in a forest in Siriu.
 A protected plant, Drosera rotundifolia, can also be found in the Siriu forests.